s0600204/micboard/README.md

 <h1 align="center">Micboard</h1>

-A visual monitoring tool for network enabled Shure devices.
+A visual monitoring tool for network enabled Shure and Sennheiser devices.
 Micboard simplifies microphone monitoring and storage for artists, engineers, and volunteers.
 View battery, audio, and RF levels from any device on the network.

 ![Micboard Storage Photo](docs/img/wccc.jpg)